ADULT Modern Dance Summer Intensive - Mutual Dance Theatre and Arts Centers

 REGISTER TODAY

 Click on the faculty member's name to reveal their bio.
-Listed in order of appearance in the schedule above.
+Listed in alphabetical order by last name.

 Jeanne Mam-Luft is the Artistic and Executive Director of Mutual Dance Theatre and Arts Centers.
 Mam-Luft holds a Master of Fine Arts in Dance from Texas Woman’s University and a Bachelor of Architecture from Carnegie Mellon University.
 Mam-Luft studied at both American Dance Festival and Bates Dance Festival on full scholarships, as well as Carnegie Mellon’s acclaimed School of Drama, Pittsburgh Filmmakers, and Point Park University.
 Her training includes Sarah Gamblin (Bebe Miller Dance Company), Mary Williford-Shade (Dance Alloy), James Caton (Ballet Metropolitan), Melissa M. Young and Nycole Ray (Dallas Black Dance Theatre), Ming-Lung Yang (Trisha Brown Dance Company), Tatiana Baganova (Provincial Dances Russia), as well as countless masterclasses.
 Mam-Luft was the Assistant Director of Contemporary Dance Theater for 4 years.
 She is certified in Labanotation from the Dance Notation Bureau (NY) and is also a Leadership in Energy and Environmental Design Accredited Professional.
 As an artist-producer, Mam-Luft has produced dozens of evening length and 70+ shorter works (35 of which she was lead choreographer).
 She was the first and only dance artist to be named a Cincinnati Arts Ambassador Fellow in support of an original dance-for-camera she choreographed, filmed, and edited.
 She has been the curator of the Jefferson James Contemporary Dance Theater Series since 2021.
 She served on the board of OhioDance for 6 years and has been a grant panelist for both the Ohio Arts Council and the National Endowment for the Arts.
 She was raised in Texas after her family escaped the Khmer Rouge genocide.
 Most of her works are inspired by her family’s experiences, the need for belonging and connection, as well as the amazing physical and emotional range that dancers are capable of.
 She has guest-taught and/or set work on students at Texas Woman’s University, University of Cincinnati, Wittenberg University, Northern Kentucky University, University of Kentucky, Tarrant County College, and Kent State, where she was an artist-in-residence in 2016.